 Official Website: http://lighttable.com/

-LightTable is an opensource and cross-platform development environment that provides feedback, code execution and assists the developers in quick abstraction creation.
-It allows the multiuser editing on the same code simultaneously.
-There are different interfaces are available including file tree, command pane, and the navigation pane with an exceptional feature of checking the code real-time, line by line.
+LightTable is an open-source and cross-platform development environment that provides feedback, and code execution and assists the developers in quick abstraction creation.
+It allows multiple editing on the same code simultaneously.
+There are different interfaces available including a file tree, command pane, and navigation pane with an exceptional feature of checking the code in real-time, line by line.

-It is a best open source code editor that includes Customizable keymaps and Behavior-Object Tag Engines, so that you can easily shape the IDE according to the work requirements.
+It is the best open-source code editor that includes Customizable keymaps and Behavior-Object Tag Engines so that you can easily shape the IDE according to the work requirements.

 Pros: